 The Mahmoudi Scholarship for Justice is established in honour of one of the most impactful and multitalented couples in contemporary Iran.

 The Mahmoudis served on national governing bodies of the Iranian Baha’i community.
-Following the establishment of the Islamic Republic of Iran, Houshang faced enforced disappearance on 21 August 1980, and Jinous was executed on 27 December 1981.
+Following the establishment of the Islamic Republic of Iran, Houshang faced enforced disappearance on 21 August 1980, and Zhinous was executed on 27 December 1981.

 Artin Mahmoudi was born in Iran and came to the United States at age of 17 for the pursuit of his studies.
 He finished undergraduate and medical school at the University of California, Los Angeles, and went on to complete his internal medicine residency and subsequently a combined pulmonary and critical care fellowship at University of Colorado Health Sciences Center.
 He is a Fellow of the American College of Chest Physicians.

 Artin has lived and worked in several parts of the world including the Pacific Islands and the People’s Republic of China.
 He has served as chairman of various Departments of Medicine, Chief Medical Officer and Medical Director of critical care units.
 He is currently the Medical Director of the critical care unit and a practicing pulmonologist at Adventist Health Sonora, as well as an Adjunct Assistant Clinical Professor, Tuoro University, California.
 He enjoys practicing medicine and teaching medical students and residents on three continents around the globe.